roger-frybarger/RMW-2022-update/README.md

 If you are just looking to download & use this program for everyday use please see the Download page of our website at www.rogersmathwhiteboard.com

-## Important Note:

-This repository is still very much a work in progress at the moment.
-Don't download it if you intend to use the program.
-Wait until I finish it and remove this text.